 Kasumi's quiet "Oh my" seemed to echo in the room as tears fell from the eyes of the blue haired girl as she blinked them open.

 Ami gently pulled Nabiki's arms from around her and set her body down.
 She picked up a blanket from the bed and gently covered the dead body as if it was the most precious thing in the world.

 Ranma stared at the blue haired young woman and noted the changes.
 The face was still amazingly cute, yet it was different now.
-It seemed to be a blend of Nabiki and Ami's face and if he was not mistaken she was a little taller now, although not quite up to Nabiki's height.
+It seemed to be a blend of Nabiki and Ami's face.
+If he was not mistaken, she was a little taller now, although not quite up to Nabiki's height.
 He looked at her ki and was amazed.
 He could still see parts of two distinct ki signatures.
 Moments later even that was gone, leaving behind one very intricate and complete whole.